ajyang99/geometry-processing-signing-the-unsigned/README.tex.md

 set the refined unsigned distance as the distance between the plane and the query point
 $\mathbf{x}$.
 The paper chooses $\beta=\frac{3}{4}K$ and $m=\frac{1}{2}K$.
-The figure belows shows the histogram of absolute distance between the ground-truth unsigned distance (esitamted with the mesh from Poisson Surface Reconstruct) and the unsigned distance estimated before and after the refinement on the elephant point cloud.
+The figure belows shows the histogram of absolute distance between the ground-truth unsigned distance (estimated with the mesh from Poisson Surface Reconstruct) and the unsigned distance estimated before and after the refinement on the elephant point cloud.
 Note that after refinement we do not see an improvement.
 We suspect this might be because refinement aims to address noise in the input point cloud problem while the test